When this happens...

 Find an exiting project or create a new project

-Create a Todoist project and optionally set its color, parent project, favorite status, and view style (list or board).
+Creates a new Todoist project and optionally sets its color, parent project, favorite status, and view style (list or board).

 To start, connect both your Todoist and GitHub accounts to viaSocket.
 Once connected, you can set up a workflow where an event in Todoist triggers actions in GitHub (or vice versa).